On the Salient Limitations of the Methods of Assembly Theory and their Classification of Molecular Biosignatures: Introduction

-A recently introduced approach termed ``Assembly Theory" (AT will be interchangeable with MA in this paper, representing an application of AT to molecules), featuring a computable index, has been claimed to be a novel and superior approach to distinguishing living from non-living systems and gauging the complexity of molecular biosignatures.
-A major problem in science is that of reproducibility and lack of proper control experiments.
-In proposing a new complexity measure, the central claim advanced in~\cite{croninmain} is that molecules with high molecular assembly index (MA) values ``are very unlikely to form abiotically, and the probability of abiotic formation goes down as MA increases''.
-In other words, ``high MA molecules cannot form in detectable abundance through random and unconstrained processes, implying that the existence of high MA molecules depends on additional constraints imposed on the process''~\cite{croninmain}.
+A recently introduced approach termed ``Assembly Theory" (AT), featuring a computable index, has been claimed to be a novel and superior approach to distinguishing living from non-living systems and gauging the complexity of molecular biosignatures with an assembly index or molecular assembly index (MA).
+In proposing MA as a new complexity measure that quantifies the minimal number of bond-forming steps needed to construct a molecule, the central claim advanced in~\cite{cronin} is that molecules with high molecular assembly index (MA) values ``are very unlikely to form abiotically, and the probability of abiotic formation goes down as MA increases''.
+In other words, according to the authors, ``high MA molecules cannot form in detectable abundance through random and unconstrained processes, implying that the existence of high MA molecules depends on additional constraints imposed on the process''~\cite{cronin}.
+We will use the notation `AT', `assembly index', or `MA' to refer to the aforementioned theory and the index derived therefrom.